 Here is a selection of current initiatives.

-The purpose of the Australian Digital Council (ADC) is to establish proposals for better cross-government collaboration on data and digital transformation to drive smarter service delivery and improved policy outcomes.
+The purpose of the Australian Data and Digital Council (ADDC) is to establish proposals for better cross-government collaboration on data and digital transformation to drive smarter service delivery and improved policy outcomes.

 South Australia is represented by the Premier, Hon Steven Marshall MP.
-The Senior Officials Group, which supports ADC, includes departmental representatives.
+The Senior Officials Group, which supports ADDC, includes departmental representatives.

-The ADC has established a number of cross-jurisdictional working groups and multi-disciplinary teams to drive activities relating to specific areas of focus.
+The ADDC has established a number of cross-jurisdictional working groups and multi-disciplinary teams to drive activities relating to specific areas of focus.

-View the Terms of Reference as well as ADC Communiqués on the Department of the Prime Minister and Cabinet website (filter by ‘Public Data’).
+View the Terms of Reference as well as ADDC Communiqués on the Department of the Prime Minister and Cabinet website (filter by ‘Public Data’).

-The ADC secretariat can be contacted via firstname.lastname@example.org.
+The ADDC secretariat can be contacted via firstname.lastname@example.org.

 Research by the Commonwealth of Australia and South Australian Government indicates that people feel they need to provide too much information to prove who they are and are asked to provide the same information each time they interact with a different government agency.